alasca-association/tarook/docs/concepts/cluster-repository.rst

 -  ``config/wirguard_ipam.toml`` contains the
    :doc:`Wireguard </vpn/wireguard>` IP address management.
-   This file is only of interest if your want to protect your cluster with gateway nodes.
+   This file is only of interest if you want to protect your cluster with gateway nodes.
    This file is managed by the :ref:`update_inventory.py <actions-references.update_inventorypy>` script.
    This script will automatically assign IP addresses to your